|

 Place: St. Agnes Branch Library, 444 Amsterdam Ave, 3rd fl.
 Or by email (see addresses below)

+Find a poem!
+Show up!
+Or, send a poem by email!
 We're back for the seventeenth fall season of the One Page Poetry Circle where people examine the works of established poets.
 While there is no instructor and this is not a workshop for personal writing, once a month OPPC gives everyone a place to become teachers and learners to explore the form, content, language and meaning of poetry.
 Since the circle began, participants have selected and discussed 1612 poems and have read countless others in pursuit of poetry that speaks to them.
+GOOD NEWS:The One Page Poetry Circle has returned to the St. Agnes Library.

 In addition, for those who are unable to attend, you will still be able to participate by email.